 Electronic Health Record: It’s a complete health record under the custodianship of healthcare providers who hold a portion of the relevant health information about a person over their lifetime.

 This is often defined as a person-centric health record, which can be used by a number of approved healthcare providers or healthcare organizations.

 Personal Health Record: It’s a partial or complete health record under the custodianship of a person (s) (like a patient or family member) and it holds all or a part of the relevant health information about this person over their lifetime.
 It’s also a person-centric health record.

 What is the future of electronic health data?

-A number of healthcare providers rely heavily on these systems in their clinics, hospitals or their offices to store and manage patient data.
+A number of healthcare providers rely heavily on these systems in their clinics, hospitals, or their offices to store and manage patient data.
 But considering the obvious gaps with this system of health record management, the need has been there to update and improve how health data is shared and utilized in healthcare delivery.
-So, to make it beneficial for both patients and healthcare providers, many government organizations have pressed on the fact that healthcare providers should use the more robust EHR system.
+So, to make it beneficial for both patients and healthcare providers, many governments and organizations have pressed on the fact that healthcare providers should use a more robust EHR system.